 Titirangi Book and Writers Festival in September

-Titirangi Music festival at Easter
+Titirangi Music Festival at Easter

 Craft market Titirangi Library car park – last Sunday of every month